aahad91/Covid-19-Visual/concept-doc.md

    With the use of range slider, the user can select a particular range for days mentioned on the x-axis as well as able to see cases in the range of selected days.
 This technique can be used in Multi-Series line chart.

 -  **Selection:**
-   Selection can be used for visualizing different data variables by clicking/unclicking on it and selection will be one or multiple.
+   Selection can be used for visualizing different data variables by selecting/unselecting legend-based checkboxes and selection would be one or multiple.
 This interaction operator can be used in Multi-Series Line Chart where the user can do selection based on "No. of confirmed cases", "No. of recovered cases" and "No. of deaths".
-For Bar Chart(3D) and Grouped Bar Chart(3D), the user can select between Bar Chart and Grouped Bar Chart.
+For Bar Chart(3D) and Grouped Bar Chart(3D), the user can select between Bar Chart and Grouped Bar Chart in dropdown.
 For Grouped Bar Chart(3D), visualization can be customized by selecting checkboxes represents "No. of confirmed cases", "No. of recovered cases" and "No. of deaths".
 For Scatter plot multi-series, User can customize the visualization by selecting the checkbox in legends based on gender(male/ female).
 For Bubble Chart, User can customize visualization by selecting the checkbox which consists of "Total confirmed cases", "No. of recovered cases", "No. of deaths" parameters.

 - **Hover:**
+  This interactive technique reveals detailed data point information by moving the mouse cursor over data value space which will be included in all visualization techniques mentioned above.
+For eg, hovering on scatter data points reveals information about no of cases represented by y-axis and age group represented by x-axis.